'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 Soldiers close the gates to the Red Keep, locking Jaime outside, so he tries to catch the attention of a solider by waving his big honkin' gold hand.
 (You'd think it'd work — Golden Company, golden hand — but no.) He steals away as citizens start to panic.

 Out on the bay, Ol' Neckbeard the Pirate squints into the sun.
 Because it's from there that Daenerys, riding Drogon, is barreling down at him, having suddenly manifested a mastery of tactical air combat over and above what she demonstrated last week.
-(Her strategy then, you'll recall, was the "Fly-Straight-Into-Their-Arrows-Like-An-Idiot Maneuver")
+(Her strategy then, you'll recall, was the "Fly-Straight-Into-Their-Arrows-Like-An-Idiot Maneuver.")

-This time, she's just ... better at it.
-Faster, more agile – so she's able to catch them flat-footed, and destroy pretty much the entire fleet in seconds.
+This time, she's just better at it.
+Faster, more agile — so she's able to catch them flatfooted and destroy pretty much the entire fleet in seconds.
 She and Drogon move on to the scorpions along the walls of King's Landing, making short work of them in ... tens of seconds.

 Cut to: Those lines of Golden Company mercenaries standing in front of the King's Landing gate.
-They look worried at the sound of distant explosions which quickly grow ... less distant.
+They look worried at the sound of distant explosions, which quickly grow ... less distant.
 Harry Strickland looks around like he's missed his flight to the regional sales meeting in Tampa.
 Then – BOOM.
 The gate behind them blows up, thanks to Drogon; the entire Golden Company gets taken out like chumps.

 The Unsullied, Northmen and Dothraki (there's still a few!) stream into the city, unto the proverbial breach.
-Grey Worm takes out a fleeing Harry Strickland, who will now be peddling carpet samples in Heaven.
+Grey Worm takes out a fleeing Harry Strickland, who will now be peddling carpet samples in heaven.

-Cersei is staring at the city from a balcony, because fish gotta swim, birds gotta fly, and Cerseis gotta balcony-stare.
+Cersei is staring at the city from a balcony, because fish gotta swim, birds gotta fly, and Cersei's gotta balcony-stare.
 She been wearing the same smug smile ever since she blew up the Sept of Baelor — now, for the first time, she looks worried.

-Meanwhile Drogon is burning up more scorpions.
+Meanwhile, Drogon is burning up more scorpions.
 Man, he hates the scorpions; probably more a rammstein guy.

 Qyburn and The Mountain join Cersei in her looking-worriedness.
 "We just need one good shot," she says.
 "We're still good, we're still good."
 Qyburn says there's no more scorpions.
 "We have the Iron Fleet," she says.
 "We're still good, we're still good."
 Qyburn says the fleet is burning.
 Also the Golden Company went bankrupt.
 "Our Lannister army will fight well," she says.
 "The Red Keep has never fallen.
 We're still good, we're still good."

 Grey Worm, Jon and Davos march through the streets until they meet a company of Lannister soldiers.
-There's a lot of glaring, a lot of worried glances tossed both to and fro.
+There's a lot of glaring, a lot of worried glances tossed to and fro.
 Then Drogon lands atop a tower nearby, and the Lannisters drop their swords like they're all Chris Rock.

 Ring ring ring went the bell